charan-1904/RPS_Game/README.md

 ## How to Play

+Let's immerse ourselves in the world of Rock Paper Scissors!
+Follow these steps to embark on the journey of excitement:

+1. **Navigate to the Game**: Click on the following link to open the game in your web browser: 🎮 [Play Rock Paper Scissors](https://charan-1904.github.io/RPS_Game/)

-To play the game, simply open the link:https://charan-1904.github.io/RPS_Game/ in a web browser.
-Then, choose your move (Rock, Paper, or Scissors) by clicking on the corresponding button.
-The computer will randomly choose its move, and the result of the game will be displayed on the screen.
+2. **Choose Your Move**: Once the game loads, select your move by clicking on the corresponding button.
+Will you choose the mighty Rock, the versatile Paper, or the cunning Scissors? 🤔

+3. **Challenge the Computer**: Watch as the computer, fueled by algorithms and randomness, selects its move in response to yours. 💻

+4. **Reveal the Outcome**: Hold your breath as the game determines the winner.
+Will victory be yours, or will the computer emerge triumphant?
+The result will be displayed on the screen for all to see. 🏆

+Prepare yourself for an exhilarating showdown of strategy and chance!
+Let the games begin! 🚀

 ## Code Overview